sigsep/sigsep-mus-eval/README.md

     # Evaluate using museval
     scores = museval.eval_mus_track(
-        track, estimates, output_dir=output_dir
+        track, estimates, output_dir="path/to/json"
     )

-    # print nicely formatted mean scores
+    # print nicely formatted and aggregated scores
     print(scores)

-    # return estimates as usual
-    return estimates

-# your usual way to run musdb
 mus = musdb.DB()
-[estimate_and_evaluate(track) for track in mus]
+for track in mus:
+    estimate_and_evaluate(track)

 ```

-- Make sure `output_dir` is set. `museval` will recreate the `musdb` file structure in that folder and write the evaluation results to this folder. __This whole folder should be submitted for your SiSEC contribution__.
+Make sure `output_dir` is set. `museval` will recreate the `musdb` file structure in that folder and write the evaluation results to this folder.

-### Evaluate later
+### Evaluate MUSDB18 tracks later

 If you have already computed your estimates, we provide you with an easy-to-use function to process evaluation results afterwards.